zahoormsc24/task-managment/README.md

 ---

 ## 📄 License
-This project is developed for educational use in IU's DLMCSPCSP01 portfolio course.
+This project is developed for educational use in IU's DLMCSPSE01 portfolio course.
-# eisenhower-task-tool
+# task-managment